Natural Resources

 Major Land Resource Area (MLRA): 128X–Southern Appalachian Ridges and Valleys

-Major Land Resource Area (MLRA) 128, shown as the area shaded in gray on the accompanying figure, falls into the East and Central Farming and Forest Region.
-This MLRA is in Tennessee (36 percent), Alabama (27 percent), Virginia (25 percent), and Georgia (12 percent).
-It makes up about 21,095 square miles (54,660 square kilometers).
+Major Land Resource Area (MLRA) 128, is in the East and Central Farming and Forest Region.
+This MLRA is 21,095 square miles (54,660 square kilometers) and shared between Tennessee (36 percent), Alabama (27 percent), Virginia (25 percent), and Georgia (12 percent).

 Most of this MLRA is in the Tennessee section of the Valley and Ridge province of the Appalachian Highlands.
 The thin stringers in the western part of the area are mostly in the Cumberland Plateau section of the Appalachian Plateaus province of the Appalachian Highlands.
 A separate area of the MLRA in northern Alabama is in the Highland Rim section of the Interior Low Plateaus province of the Interior Plains.
 The western side of the area is dominantly hilly to very steep and is rougher and much steeper than the eastern side, much of which is rolling and hilly.
 Elevation ranges from 660 feet (200 meters) near the southern end of the area to more than 2,400 feet (730 meters) in the part of the area in the western tip of Virginia.
 Some isolated linear mountain ridges rise to nearly 4,920 feet (1,500 meters) above sea level.